Using IntellijIdea/Pycharm Within An Exisiting VirtualenvSep 17, 2015 · 2 min read · 0 comment

-To add a virtual environment to Intellij Idea, You have added virtualenv folder’s python to project SDK.
+To add a virtual environment to Intellij Idea, You have added Python from virtualenv folder to project SDK.
 Which means that virtualenv directory’s python( for example venv/bin/python2.7) needs to be added to Intellij Idea project path.
-Here is a demonstration:

 As per documentation from Pycharm: